Deadspin

 Deadspin is a sports blog owned by Lineup Publishing.
-Founded by Will Leitch in 2005 and originally based in Chicago, it was then sold to Gawker Media, Univision Communications and G/O Media.
-Lineup Publishing acquired it in March 2024, then laid off the entire editorial staff.
-The blog is operational on 8 November, 2024.
+Founded by Will Leitch in 2005 and originally based in Chicago, it was then sold to Gawker Media, Univision Communications and finally G/O Media.
+After disagreements with G/O Media management, the entire editorial staff would resign to launch Defector Media, causing the site to halt publishing.
+After eventually hiring a second editorial staff, the blog was sold to Lineup Publishing in March 2024, which laid off all staff and hired a third reporting group.

-Deadspin posted daily previews, recaps, and commentaries of major sports stories, as well as sports-related anecdotes, rumors, and videos.
+The original iteration of Deadspin posted daily previews, recaps, and commentaries of major sports stories, as well as sports-related anecdotes, rumors, and videos.
 In addition to covering sports, the site wrote about the media, pop culture, and politics, and published several non-sports sub-sections, including The Concourse and the humor blog Adequate Man.
 Contrasting with traditional sports updates of other outlets, Deadspin was known for its irreverent, conversational tone, often injecting crude humor into its writing and taking a critical lens to the topics it covered.
 Over time, the site expanded into more investigative journalism and broke several stories, including the revelation of the Manti Te'o girlfriend hoax.
 Alumni writers of Deadspin have gone on to work for The New York Times, The Washington Post, and Sports Illustrated, and established Defector Media.

 During October and November 2019, the website's entire writing and editorial staff resigned due to conflicts with G/O Media management over a directive to "stick to sports" content only.
 Deadspin began publishing content again in March 2020.
-The site has suffered after the mass resignations, reportedly attracting only 10.22% of its previous readership.
+The site suffered after the mass resignations, reportedly attracting only 10.22% of its previous readership.
 In March 2024, G/O Media sold Deadspin to Lineup Publishing; as a result of the sale, the site's entire staff was laid off.
+Since November 8, 2024, the blog is again operational with a third staff.